Lisa hinkelman, PH.D

 Lauren MOrosky, MA

 Lauren earned her B.A. in Psychology with a minor in Management from Miami University in 2005 and received her M.A. in Counselor Education from The Ohio State University in 2010.
 As a licensed school counselor, Lauren has been facilitating ROX programing for 9 years in various capacities from her own in-school programs to summer camps, and parent and community workshops.
 Lauren is a founding member of the organization's Education Committee and led the development of the Girls Without Limits book study curriculum.
-Lauren is excited to bring her passion for empowering girls and all things ROX to the organization now serving as the School & Community Program Manager.
+Lauren is excited to bring her passion for empowering girls and all things ROX to the organization now serving as the Manager of Community Programs and Partnerships.

 Contact Lauren at firstname.lastname@example.org